-Twitter is so effective because it puts your followers in front, enabling them to directly ask you questions about your product or service.
+Twitter is so effective because it really enables your potential customers to transparently and directly ask you questions about your product or service.
 Talking to your customers creates a bond and a relationship.
 Use this to your advantage!
+Potential customers LOVE transparency.
 Answer your customers’ questions and become engaged in their wants and needs.

 Just as Twitter is conversational, it’s also a great way to partner up with other people in your market to drive constant traffic and new audiences.
 These brand-to-brand relationships are easy to forge and continue over time.

 What does this look like?
 Do simple shout outs, retweets, or small conversation threads.
-Remember... women in business rock and this is an easy way to support each other!
+Remember... women in business rock and this is an easy way to support each other because #communityovercompetition!